 When it comes to working with others, it is essential that we trust each other.
 Empathy is of importance here: understanding that your behaviour affects other people, and vice versa.
 At Amsterdam UMC, we also believe it is important that you honour your commitments and take responsibility for your own behaviour.
-That means that you are not abusing situations, roles or relationships.
+That means that you are not abusing situations, roles or relationships and you avoid (the appearance of) a conflict of interest.
 And we also believe that colleagues should help and support each other where necessary, and celebrate successes together.